-They’re also a pleasant surprise for anyone who isn’t suspecting to bite down into chocolate in this otherwise unassuming cake.
+They’re also a pleasant surprise for anyone who isn’t suspecting to bite into chocolate in this otherwise unassuming cake.

 16. Applesauce Cake

 You may remember your gramma making these for you at Christmas.
 Now, with this recipe, you can make your own.

 It’s lovely, simple to make, and doesn’t even require any cooking!

-It consists of four layers of marvelous vanilla cake with mint buttercream frosting sandwiched in between each one.
+It consists of four layers of vanilla cake with mint buttercream frosting between each one.
 But the delectableness doesn’t stop there!

-You’ll also frost the entire cake in thick, rich cream cheese frosting and top that with plenty of crushed and whole candy canes.
+You’ll also frost the entire thing in cream cheese frosting and top it with plenty of crushed and whole candy canes.

 I can’t think of a single cake that’s more elegant, sophisticated, gorgeous, and self-indulgent than black forest cake.

 I love everything about it – its taste, its appearance, even its aroma.
 There’s nothing about it that isn’t just shy of perfect.

-This cake is another one that I just adore, but for a different reason.
+This cake is another one that I adore, but for a different reason.
 It’s just so much fun to make.